Smoke in the Eyes

-Humo en los ojos (Smoke in the Eyes) is a Mexican drama film directed by Alberto Gout.
+Humo en los ojos (Smoke in the Eyes) is a Mexican drama film written and directed by Alberto Gout.
 It was released in 1946 and starring Meche Barba and David Silva.

 The film is in the public domain in both Mexico and the United States.

 Plot

 Maria Esther (Meche Barba) is a young girl that works as a dancer in a cabaret.
 María Esther falls in love with Carlos (David Silva), a sailor who had a previous relationship with a cabaret woman named Sofia (María Luisa Zea).
 A rivalry erupts between the two women.
 Neither of the two realizes that, in reality, they are mother and daughter.